RBK-Nodes/nodes-web/README.md

 ## Discription
-This realtime is chatting app , chatting with friends, Technology used :</br>
+This is a realtime chatting app , simplified logic of chatting with friends athitecture.</br>
+Technology used :</br>
 1 ReactJS Framework.</br>
 2 socketIO-client.